Multicultural & Diversity Studies

 |Hispanic or Latino||14|

-Americans aren’t the only ones with an interest in Multiculturalism.
+Multiculturalism appeals to people across the globe.
 About 2.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea